progrium/go-extpoints/README.md

 ## Inspiration

-This project and the model that it supports is a Go idiomatic port of the [component architecture](http://trac.edgewall.org/wiki/TracDev/ComponentArchitecture) used in Trac, which is written in Python.
+This project and the model that it supports is a lightweight, Go idiomatic port of the [component architecture](http://trac.edgewall.org/wiki/TracDev/ComponentArchitecture) used in Trac, which is written in Python.
 It's taken about a year to get this right in Go.

 ## License